Looking Closely at the Growth Curve for Blink Charging Co. (BLNK)

 BLNK’s Market Performance

-BLNK stocks went up by 27.46% for the week, with a monthly jump of 49.07% and a quarterly performance of 29.29%, while its annual performance rate touched 341.46%.
-The volatility ratio for the week stands at 11.47% while the volatility levels for the past 30 days are set at 12.07% for Blink Charging Co..
-The simple moving average for the period of the last 20 days is 39.41% for BLNK stocks with a simple moving average of 167.75% for the last 200 days.
+BLNK stocks went down by -9.65% for the week, with a monthly jump of 45.40% and a quarterly performance of 36.16%, while its annual performance rate touched 293.47%.
+The volatility ratio for the week stands at 8.98% while the volatility levels for the past 30 days are set at 10.90% for Blink Charging Co..
+The simple moving average for the period of the last 20 days is 11.67% for BLNK stocks with a simple moving average of 127.91% for the last 200 days.

-During the last 5 trading sessions, BLNK rose by +27.46%, which changed the moving average for the period of 200-days by +412.26% in comparison to the 20-day moving average, which settled at $8.00.
-In addition, Blink Charging Co. saw 483.87% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BLNK fell by -9.65%, which changed the moving average for the period of 200-days by +377.23% in comparison to the 20-day moving average, which settled at $8.79.
+In addition, Blink Charging Co. saw 418.28% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading